North Korea travel advice

 Consular assistance

 There is no resident Canadian government office in North Korea.
-You can obtain consular assistance from the Swedish embassy in Pyongyang.
+You can obtain consular assistance and further consular information from the Embassy of Sweden to North Korea, in Pyongyang.

 Pyongyang - Embassy of Sweden